-Dry Rot Treatment at Old School Room in Haworth (Bronte Parsonage Museum)
+Dry Rot treatment at Old School Room in Haworth (Bronte Parsonage Museum)

 Did You Know?

-Within the property, our surveyor found large sporophores (fruiting bodies) of the true dry rot fungus (serpula lacrymans), along with heavy mycelium growth to roof timbers, walls, and wooden window frames of the Women’s WC.
+Timberwise Leeds were invited to survey the historical property due to a suspected case of dry rot.
+During Timberwise’s external inspection, it was apparent that the gutters were in a state of disrepair to the rear of the property, resulting in a build-up of vegetation and mould growth.
+Within the property, Timberwise found large sporophores (fruiting bodies) of true dry rot fungus (serpula lacrymans), along with heavy mycelium growth to roof timbers, walls, and wooden window frames of the Women’s WC.

 Need help with dry rot treatment?